12 Effective Home Remedies For Hand, Foot, And Mouth Disease

 Treat the infection immediately with simple, effective, and readily available remedies.

 The hand-foot-mouth disease is a viral infection affecting children and infants below 5 years of age (1).
 This infection can easily spread from one infected individual to another.
 The infected person may transmit the virus even after several weeks of the initial infection.
 However, following simple remedies and adopting a few lifestyle changes can minimize infection risk to a great extent.
-Learn more about this infection and the home treatments here.
+This article provides a comprehensive overview of hand, foot, and mouth disease, including its symptoms, causes, effective home remedies to alleviate discomfort, and preventive tips.
+Keep reading.

 What Is Hand-Foot-And-Mouth Disease?